MBARI-BOG/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol.md

 1. PCR reactions were run in single 75ul reactions for each sample using 12-basepair Golay barcoded reverse primers (Amaral-Zettler et al., 2009) with Fluidigm adapters CS1 & CS2.

-> Primer Sequences with Fluidigm adapter sequences in the 5’ to 3’ direction
->
-> - 18S Forward PCR sequence (**Euk1391F**):
-   > **ACACTGACGACATGGTTCTACA**GTACACACCGCCCGTC
-> - 18S Reverse PCR sequence (**EukBr**):
-   > **TACGGAGCAGAGACTTGGTCT**TGATCCTTCTGCAGGTTCACCTAC

-3. PCR reactions were run in 96-well plates with a NTC run in singleton for each plate.
+2. PCR reactions were run in 96-well plates with a NTC run in singleton for each plate.
 PCR cycling parameters use a normal ramp speed.

 ### Quality Control

-6. After PCR amplification of the marker region, PCR products were run through an agarose gel to confirm the presence of target bands and absense of non-specific amplification across environmental samples as well as the absence of amplification in no-template controls (NTCs).
+3. After PCR amplification of the marker region, PCR products were run through an agarose gel to confirm the presence of target bands and absense of non-specific amplification across environmental samples as well as the absence of amplification in no-template controls (NTCs).